acidonper/ocp-gitops-argocd-with-sealed-secrets/README.md

  --format yaml > examples/argocd/sealedsecret.yaml
 ```

-Regarding the steps to create the final namespace to host the respective *SealedSecret* objects and the respective Argo CD application that handles the creation of the secret, once the Red Hat GitOps is installed, are included in the following procedure:
+Regarding the steps to configure the final namespace to host the respective *SealedSecret* objects and the respective ArgoCD application that handles the creation of the secret, once the Red Hat Openshift GitOps operator is installed, are included in the following procedure:

 ```$bash
-oc new-project app

 oc label namespace app argocd.argoproj.io/managed-by=openshift-gitops

 oc apply -f argocd/application.yaml -n openshift-gitops